-Phase One involved repairs and redecoration requiring scaffolding across the organ area, which was finished by mid 2016.
+Pipe Organ Restoration Phase One involved repairs and redecoration requiring scaffolding across the organ area, which was finished by mid 2016.
 The ‘motors’ (that control the flow of air to different stops) are back from the repair workshop, as is the mighty 97 year old electric motor that pumps the air to the bellows.

-Phase two involves the casework and pipes.
+Phase two involved the casework and pipes.
 Cleaning and repairs to the historic casework has now been completed by Renatus.
 Display pipes have been repainted and reinstalled by Henry Groves Ltd who are also doing the major task of methodically working their way through the refurbishment of the many sets of pipes.
 Each of the hundreds of pipes has to be taken out, cleaned and repaired in the workshop, and then restored to its original position and regulated to match up the tone and volume.
 The console is back from the workshop, with a new electronic networking system, so that all the information from the console will now be sent via a modern network cable, instead of the vast bundles of wires from the 1930s and 1970s, or the even more complex networks of linkages and air-pipes that would once have controlled everything.

 We now have lots of printed material about our building and heritage so call in to see what is here.